How can the siblings or aunt/uncle of an Italian citizen obtain residence in Italy?

-However, it is less known that other family members like siblings, adult children, aunts and uncles, irrespective of their nationality, can be granted a residence permit and settle down in Italy.
+It is widely known that family members of an Italian (or EU) citizen, have a right of residence in Italy, like the souse and children.
+However, it is less known that other family members like siblings, adult children, grandparents and grandchildren, irrespective of their nationality, can be granted long-term residency in Italy.

-The key is that law forbids to remove from Italy a family member within the second degree who lives with an Italian citizen (article 19 section 2C of the Italian Aliens Act, Decreto legislativo of July 25th, 1998 no. 286).
+The key is that Italian law forbids to remove from the country a family member within the second degree of an Italian citizen (Article 19 Section 2C of the Italian Aliens Act, Decreto legislativo of July 25th, 1998 no. 286).
+That is because the family is a very important unit of human society and enjoys ultimate protection by the Constitution of the Italian Republic.

+Parents, grandparents, adult children, brothers and sisters are all included among the protected family members who cannot be returned to their country of origin or any other.
 These family members are eligible for a residence permit in Italy according to Article 28 of Implementing Regulation of 31 August 1999 no. 394.

 NOTE: This regulation applies only to the non-EU family members of Italian citizen.
 It does not apply to the non-EU family members of persons holding the citizenship of other EU member states.